-Since this time in my life, I have traveled to various places around the world- from the Hill Tribes of Mindanao, Philippines to the beautiful landscapes of Oman where jellyfish light your way from the mainland to lesser-known islands.
-I again had the opportunity to live and work abroad, which led me to move to the United Arab Emirates in 2017 where I lived for about 3 years.
+Since my time spent living in Germany I have traveled to various places around the world- from the Hill Tribes of Mindanao, Philippines to the beautiful landscapes of Oman where jellyfish light your way from the mainland to lesser-known islands, and various other regions; some well known, and others much lesser known.
+In 2017 I again had the opportunity to live and work abroad, which led me the United Arab Emirates where I lived for about 3 years.

-As I began to learn more about other cultures- their food history and habits that may positively impact a healthy lifestyle- I felt that this was the common sense factor that was missing from many textbook standardized recommendations and from what was often displayed in the media.
-I decided to reach out to other nutrition professionals around the world, primarily but not all dietitians, and discovered that there are cultural customs that may have a positive impact on health and well-being that we (Americans) can learn from and vice-versa.
+As I began to learn more about other cultures- their food history and habits that may positively impact one’s lifestyle- I felt that this was the common sense factor that was missing or overlooked from textbook standardized recommendations and from what was often displayed in the media.
+I decided to reach out to other nutrition professionals around the world, primarily but not all dietitians, and discovered more ways in which cultural customs may improve the health and well-being of both individuals and a population of people.

 In a culture where people often were confused about what to eat, I aimed to “bring it all back to basics” taking what I learned about and from original cultural practices that were natural to a particular place and interweave them into my brand’s offerings, values, goals, and mission.